Table of Contents

-When a cell divides, the double strands that form its DNA splits into two single strands of DNA.
+When a cell divides, the double strands that form its DNA split into two single strands of DNA.
 Every single strand of DNA then acts as a template and forms a new strand of complementary DNA.
-This results in each new daughter cell having its complete double strands of DNA and this process is known as DNA replication.
-This process of DNA replication is directed by DNA polymerase enzymes.
+This results in each new daughter cell with complete double strands of DNA, a process known as DNA replication.
+This DNA replication process is directed by DNA polymerase enzymes.

-DNA transcription is the process by which DNA is copied or transcribed into the mRNA (messenger RNA), which carries the information needed for the synthesis of proteins.
+DNA transcription is the process by which DNA is copied or transcribed into the mRNA (messenger RNA), which carries the information needed to synthesize proteins.

-During this process, the DNA unwinds, and the strands separate so that one strand is used as a template for the formation of mRNA.
-This mRNA has the same base pairs as the original DNA except for thymine which is replaced by uracil (U).
+During this process, the DNA unwinds, and the strands separate so that one strand is used as a template to form mRNA.
+The mRNA has the same base pairs as the original DNA except for thymine, which is replaced by uracil (U).

 Once the pre-messenger RNA is formed, this single strand of RNA is edited to produce the desired mRNA through a process known as RNA splicing.

-This splicing involves the removal of the mRNA segments transcribed from introns which are the segments of DNA that carry information needed for regulating the speed of protein synthesis.
-After splicing, the mRNA only contains segments transcribed from exons which are the DNA segments that carry information on the type of amino acids to be used for the production of proteins.
+This splicing involves the removal of the mRNA segments transcribed from introns, which are the DNA segments that carry information needed to regulate the speed of protein synthesis.
+After splicing, the mRNA only contains segments transcribed from exons, which are the DNA segments that carry information on the types of amino acids to be used for protein production.

 After the mRNA is formed, it is transported out of the cell’s nucleus into the ribosome which is located within the cytoplasm.
 The ribosome is the cell’s protein factory, and it is made up of one large subunit and a smaller subunit.

-As the mRNA travels through the ribosome, its codons which are made of three nucleotide bases engage with the anticodons of the tRNA (transfer RNA).
+As the mRNA travels through the ribosome, its codons, which are made of three nucleotide bases, engage with the tRNA (transfer RNA) anticodons.
 This tRNA carries an amino acid on one end as well as three nucleotides which make the anticodon on the other end.

-The anticodon of the tRNA thus acts as an interpreter by reading the amino acid specified by the codon of the mRNA.
+The tRNA anticodons thus act as an interpreter by reading the amino acid specified by the mRNA codon.